Eaton's Corrasable Bond

 Eaton's Corrasable Bond is a trademarked name for a brand of erasable typing paper.
 Erasable paper has a glazed or coated surface which is almost invisible, is easily removed by friction, and accepts typewriter ink fairly well.
 Removing the coating removes the ink on top of it, so mistakes can be easily erased once.
-After erasure, the correction is typed onto an unprotected paper surface and cannot be easily erased a second time.
+After erasure, the paper itself is exposed, and further mistakes cannot be easily erased.

-Because the coated surface does not absorb ink, erasable paper is apt to smudge.
+Because the coated surface does not absorb ink, documents printed on erasable paper are prone to smudging.
 Since the coating is intended to be easily removed by friction, the typed pages are not very durable.
-Under some storage conditions, the coating is apt to make pages stick together.
+Under some storage conditions, the coating can cause pages to stick together.
 Erasable paper is not suitable for legal documents or archival records.
 It was available in a number of thicknesses.

 Eaton's Corrasable Bond is no longer manufactured.